 - 1. Arrange the students in groups, taking into consideration all aspects of inclusivity, and ask them to choose a secretary to note down all what they discuss. - 2.
 Ask them to discuss Activity 3. - 3.
 Facilitate presentations of all the groups as you engage the students in a rigorous discussion of the need to have social values as exercised in leisure and sport competitions. - 4.
-Guide the students through the points provided in the Student's Book page 36 on how sport, leisure and competition contribute to personal and social development. - 5.
-Have the students each give an example where sports, leisure and competition have contributed to the social development of a society and personal development. - 6.
-Ask the students to do Exercise 1 on page 36, of the Student's Book in pairs.
+Guide the students through the points provided in the Student's Book how sport, leisure and competition contribute to personal and social development. - Have the students each give an example where sports, leisure and competition have contributed to the social development of a society and personal development. - 6.
+Ask the students to do Exercise 1 in pairs.